ltv/standard-version-action/README.md

 ## Inputs

-If you want to change a configuration, create a [versionrc file][].
+If you want to change a configuration, create a `.versionrc.js` file.
+More detail: [versionrc file][]

 ## Example usage